yang-ruixin/PyTorch-Image-Models-Multi-Label-Classification/README.md

 Multi-label classification based on timm.

 ### Update 2021/09/12
 Multi-label classification with SimCLR is available.
-See another repo of mine [PyTorch Image models With SimCLR](https://github.com/yang-ruixin/pytorch-image-models-with-simclr). <br>
+See another repo of mine [PyTorch Image Models with SimCLR](https://github.com/yang-ruixin/pytorch-image-models-with-simclr). <br>
 You would get higher accuracy when you train the model with classification loss together with SimCLR loss at the same time.

 ### Update 2021/03/22